rsyncOSX/rsyncuidocs/content/en/blog/SwiftConcurrency.md

   // Some code
 }
 ```
-Access to properties within an actor must be performed asynchronously, that is why the `Task` above is requiered.
+Access to properties within an actor must be performed asynchronously, that is why the `Task {}` above is required.
 The Swift runtime makes sure that only one thread a time get access to properties within an actor.
 The main reason for make this an actor is to execute it on a thread from the CTP for not block the Main Thread.
 The calling function is running on the Main Thread, but the async function is running on a background thread.

 ```swift
 actor GetversionofRsyncUI {